KimtaiKogoKevin/ClaimPilot/replit.md

 # AI-Powered Motor Accident Claims Platform

 ## Overview
 This project is an AI-powered claims management system designed to streamline the motor accident insurance claims process.
-It integrates Computer Vision models with LLM explanations to facilitate an intelligent, multi-stakeholder workflow.
-The platform serves Insured/Clients, Insurers/Underwriters, Brokers/Agents, and Service Providers, enabling AI-guided damage assessment, automated insights, and efficient claim resolution.
-The core innovation lies in its use of the Roboflow Computer Vision API for automated damage detection and LLM-generated explanations tailored for each stakeholder.
+It integrates Computer Vision models with LLM explanations to facilitate an intelligent workflow.
+The platform serves two user types: **Insured users** who submit claims with AI-guided damage assessment, and **Admin users** who review claims, manage users, and access comprehensive analytics.
+The core innovation lies in its use of the Roboflow Computer Vision API for automated damage detection and LLM-generated explanations.
 The platform supports flexible deployment, including Replit-hosted and standalone local environments.

 ## Recent Changes

+**Simplified Role Structure (January 2025)**: Streamlined the application to support only two user roles for clarity and simplicity:
+- **Insured**: Regular users who can create and edit their own insurance claims
+- **Admin**: Administrative users with full access to all claims, user management, analytics dashboard, and system settings

+All previous roles (broker, insurer, service provider, claimant, adjudicator) have been consolidated into the admin role.
+This simplification reduces complexity while maintaining all essential functionality.
+The database schema, frontend routing, and API endpoints have been updated to reflect this change.

 **Admin Claim Editing and Authorization (January 2025)**: Implemented comprehensive admin claim editing capabilities allowing administrators to edit any claim in the system.
 The system includes centralized authorization via `canAccessClaim()` helper function applied to ALL 16 claim mutation endpoints, security hardening with authorization checks on all detail endpoints (individual, corporate, vehicle, driver, bank, other-vehicles), admin dashboard integration with `/claim-form/:id` routing, WebSocket collaboration disabled for admins to prevent React hook errors, and proper access control where insured users can only edit their own claims while admins can edit any claim.